Tazzari Zero

 The Tazzari Zero is a battery electric microcar concept car built by the Tazzari Group, in Imola, Italy, and unveiled in the 2009 Bologna Motor Show.
 The Tazzari Zero uses a lithium-ion battery pack that delivers an all-electric range of 140 km.

 Specifications

-The Tazzari Zero has rear wheel drive and the motor is situated above the rear axles.
-The car's Lithium iron phosphate battery pack charge time is nine hours (standard charge) and the motor can accelerate the car to top speed of 103 km/h.
+The Tazzari Zero has rear-wheel drive and the motor is situated above the rear axles.
+The car's lithium iron phosphate battery pack charge time is nine hours (standard charge) and the motor can accelerate the car to top speed of 103 km/h.
 Its range is 140 km in Eco mode (Green) and the motor has maximum peak torque of 150 Nm.
-It is also possible to charge batteries to 80% in 50 minutes using three-phase power supply (380V Superfast charger).
+It is also possible to charge batteries to 80% in 50 minutes using three-phase power supply (380 V Superfast charger).

 The aluminum-bodied car weighs only 542 kg with batteries.
 The car has normal options like: central locking, electric windows and mirrors, CD/MP3-player and 15-inch alloy wheels.